Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 Working as a camp counselor is one of the most enjoyable summer jobs for teens.
 As a counselor, you can work at day camps or overnight camps and get valuable experience at working with younger people.
 Look for camps that align with your interests: for example, an arts camp if you want to pursue a career in the arts or a conservation camp if you're interested in environmental science.

-The average hourly wage for camp counselors is $12.70.7 But these jobs also often provide food and lodging—not to mention tons of fun activities.
+The median hourly wage for camp counselors is $9.60.1 But these jobs also often provide food and lodging—not to mention tons of fun activities.

 16. Carpenter's helper